sjgerstner/gluscope/README.md

 The ```--refactor_glu``` flag causes a specific weight processing to happen when loading the model.
 See our paper for details (link upcoming).

-This script takes about five days to run on a single NVIDIA A100-SXM4-80GB GPU.
+On a single NVIDIA A100-SXM4-80GB GPU, the run time ranges from around 10 hours for a 2B model to around 20 hours for an 8B model.

 It saves the summary data (the same as in the dataset) as a dictionary of tensors called ```summary_refactored.pt``` (or just ```summary.pt``` if the ```--refactor_glu``` flag was not specified).
 You can optionally convert this to a Huggingface-compatible dataset with the script ```summary_dict_to_hf_dataset.py```.
 I'm excited if you upload such a dataset to the Huggingface hub!

-With the default options, the ```b_activations.py``` script additionally caches all the residual stream activations, which amounts to a whopping 25TB of data (which I didn't upload).
+With the option `--no_cache False` (not the default), the ```b_activations.py``` script additionally caches all the residual stream activations, which amounts to a whopping 25TB of data (which I didn't upload).
 This makes later recomputing faster.
-If you don't want this to happen, use the ```--no_cache``` flag.
+If you don't want this to happen, use the ```--no_cache True``` flag (default).
 To be precise, I cache the direct inputs to the MLP, i.e. after pre-LayerNorm.
 My code assumes a pre-norm architecture, so otherwise please tweak the code or use the ```--no_cache``` flag.

 The script allows a lot of other options, see the argparse part of the code.